kodecocodes/m3-pdsui-materials/README.md

 ### [Sharing & State Management in SwiftUI Course](https://www.kodeco.com/ios/paths/sharing-state-management-swiftui)

-- This course is part of [iOS Ready Program](https://www.kodeco.com/ios/programs/ios-ready), which you can take as either on-demand or live bootcamp from [Kodeco](https://www.kodeco.com).
+- This course is part of [Beginning iOS & Swift Program](https://www.kodeco.com/ios/programs/beginning-ios), which you can take as either on-demand or live bootcamp from [Kodeco](https://www.kodeco.com).

 ---

-Each edition has its own branch, named `versions/[VERSION]`.
-The default branch for this repo is for the most recent edition.
+Each version has its own branch, named `versions/[VERSION]`.
+The default branch for this repo is for the most recent version.

 ## Release History